jhumigas/b-on-rails/README.md

 # Contributing

+/!\ This is just an archive /!\

-For Supélec devs out there, if you want to contribute to the project feel free to clone the repo.
+If you want to contribute to the project, the original [project](https://rezolab.rez-gif.supelec.fr/david.mugisha/b-on-rails) is opened to contribution from Supélec devs.

 # License